ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Switchable classes on one account?
 That would be nice for players in real life but this is just a story...
 Durability for items is a nice idea, having to repair them.
 Death is not always -1 level or whatever, the penalties can change.
+Stealing the bird from a nest and raise it

 NPC